 Orthopedic oncology is a field of medicine focused on malignant musculoskeletal diseases.
 These complex cancers include primary bone, metastatic bone and soft tissue sarcoma.
 At Cancer Treatment Centers of America® (CTCA) in Chicago, our orthopedic oncology team works in concert with other doctors and clinicians to diagnose cancer and recommend individualized treatment plans specific to each patient.

-At our hospital near Chicago, a multi-disciplinary team of doctors and clinicians provide a comprehensive evaluation of our patients with musculoskeletal tumors.
+At our hospital in Chicago, a multi-disciplinary team of doctors and clinicians provide a comprehensive evaluation of our patients with musculoskeletal tumors.
 Our doctors use cutting-edge techniques and diagnostic tests to determine the type of cancer and stage of the disease.
 There are a number of treatment options available at our Illinois cancer center, located halfway between Chicago and Milwaukee.
 Our doctors and clinicians work together, all under one roof, to determine an appropriate course of recommended treatment for bone-related cancers.
-Some of the orthopedic oncology treatment options available at CTCA® in Illinois include bone grafting, placing metal rods, soft tissue excisions or resections, joint replacements, implants and reconstructive surgery.
+Some of the orthopedic oncology treatment options available at CTCA® Chicago include bone grafting, placing metal rods, soft tissue excisions or resections, joint replacements, implants and reconstructive surgery.